Book an

 Will The Hair Colour Match After the Hair Transplant?

-Colour mismatch is a common concern when it comes to grey hair transplant.
-Especially, if you have grey hair only in selective areas of your scalp.
+Colour mismatch is a common concern when it comes to a grey hair transplant.
+Especially if you have grey hair only in selective areas of your scalp.
 You must seek treatment from the best hair specialist in Agra at Saraswat Hospital to ensure you get favourable results only.

 The hair transplant surgeon needs to have a plan of action in place to ensure that the newly planted grey hairs blend well with the rest of the hair.
 This is why you must go to an experienced and credible surgeon.